drewkramer/drew-hugo/site/content/work/bring-on-the-bash.md

 post_thumbnail: "/v1542060582/drewkramer/bringonthebash-feature-reg.jpg"
 post_thumbnail_alt: "Bring on the bash"
 website_url: "http://www.bringonthebash.com"
 lead: "Taylor Courtney is a local DJ who really knows what he's doing.
-We met a while back and he asked me to help him create a unique brand that would help him stand out among the typical DJ crowd."
+We met a while back and he asked me to help him create a unique website that would help him stand out among the typical DJ crowd.
+I included bold colors and geometric elements to help the personality of the brand come alive."
 colorbar: "#f68d56"
 background_color: ""
 invert: